DIFER: Differentiable Automated Feature Engineering: Related work

 Feature engineering aims to transform raw data into features that can better express the nature of the problem.
-Training models with generated features can improve the prediction performance.
 Recently, feature engineering has gradually shifted from leveraging human knowledge to automated methods.
 Existing AutoFE approaches can be divided into three categories.

-\paragraph{Heuristic Approaches.} Deep Feature Synthesis (DFS), the component of Data Science Machine \cite{kanter2015deep}, first enumerates all transformations on all features and then performs feature selection directly based on the improvement of model performance.
-One Button Machine \cite{lam2017one} adopts a similar approach.
-However, this \textit{expansion-reduction} approach suffers from severe computational performance bottleneck due to the huge feature evaluation overhead.
-To avoid enumerating the entire feature space, Cognito \cite{khurana2016automating} introduces a tree-like exploration of feature space and presents handcrafted heuristics traversal strategies such as breadth-first search and depth-first search.
-AutoFeat \cite{horn2019autofeat} iteratively subsamples features using beam search.
+\textbf{Heuristic Approaches:} Deep Feature Synthesis (DFS), the component of Data Science Machine \citep{kanter2015deep}, first enumerates all transformations on all features and then performs feature selection directly based on the improvement of model performance.
+One Button Machine \citep{lam2017one} adopts a similar approach.
+However, this \textit{expansion-reduction} approach suffers from a severe computational performance bottleneck due to the huge feature evaluation overhead.
+To avoid enumerating the entire feature space, Cognito \citep{khurana2016automating} introduces a tree-like exploration of feature space and presents handcrafted heuristics traversal strategies such as breadth-first search and depth-first search.
+AutoFeat \citep{horn2019autofeat} iteratively subsamples features using beam search.
 However, heuristic approaches cannot learn from past experiences and thus has a low search efficiency.

-\paragraph{Learning-Based Approaches.} To explore feature space efficiently, learning-based AutoFE methods have been proposed.
-LFE \cite{nargesian2017learning} trains a MLP and recommends the most likely useful transformation for each raw feature.
+\textbf{Learning-Based Approaches:} To explore feature space efficiently, learning-based AutoFE methods have been proposed.
+LFE \citep{nargesian2017learning} trains an MLP and recommends the most likely useful transformation for each raw feature.
 However, it does not support transformation composition and works only for classification tasks.
-TransGraph \cite{khurana2018feature} trains a Q-learning agent to decide which transformation should be applied.
+TransGraph \citep{khurana2018feature} trains a Q-learning agent to decide which transformation should be applied.
 Due to performing each transformation on all features, TransGraph suffers from feature explosion and low computational efficiency.